ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 The Arrow ecosystem, like Parquet, takes a lot of work to understand, and using the low-level libraries directly is difficult.
 But after discovering what I could do with DuckDB,
-I really finally had enough motivation to properly figure out how to use Arrow.
+I finally had enough motivation to properly figure out how to use Arrow.

 After some searching, I finally found [`serde_arrow`](https://docs.rs/serde_arrow/).
 It builds on the `serde` ecosystem with easy-to-use methods that operate on `RecordBatch`es.